ajit-soman/spring-boot-microservice-simplest/README.md

     ```
     spring.application.name=Employee-service
     # Just a number.
 If you are deploying multiple instance of this service
     # you can change the number.
-This will reflect in endpoint reponse
+This will reflect in endpoint response
     number=1
     # Tomcat port
     server.port=3333